 - Leverages this research and convenes real estate, civic and business leaders and policy makers to develop and advance innovations to address these issues and;

-- In doing so, the Center influences the practice of private sector partners, policies of public sector leaders, and capacity of students as future housing professionals.
+- In doing so, influences the practice of private sector partners, policies of public sector leaders, and capacity of students as future housing professionals.